EricZinda/Perplexity/backlog.md

+- How many dollars is the steak?
+  - Doesn't work

 - Get rid of reordering
   - If you get rid of reordering, then you don't have to worry about unbound in most predications which is nice
   - But we need a way to optimize somehow, it really is slow